executablebooks/MyST-Parser/docs/using/syntax.md

     That continues for all indented lines

-    Plus any precding unindented lines, that are not separated by a blank line
+    Plus any preceding unindented lines, that are not separated by a blank line

 This is not part of the footnote.